 We have dwelt at great length upon the dark side of the picture, because it is so essential that we see this side fully and that we see it at once.
 But there is another side, and that not without a great deal of brightness.
-Were we in the condition of the people of Russia up to the present time for example - without a voice in the affairs of government - then we would indeed be in a bad way.
-With the forces we have been considering already so fully intrenched and so skilled in their methods, there would indeed be no hope.
+Were we in the condition of the people of Russia up to the present time for example - with scarcely a voice in the affairs of government - then we should indeed be in a bad way.
+With the forces we have been considering already so fully intrenched and so skilled in their methods. there would indeed be no hope.
 But the battles for political emancipation were waged and won, as King John and others, were they living, would so vividly recall, many years ago.
 We are a body of freemen with political rights, and the final deciders of what the conditions in the nation shall be.
-This gives us our hope and our power.
+This gives us our hope, and our power.
 With this we can gain and we shall gain, industrial and economic freedom, justice, and equality.
 This is the power with which we shall drive to the background, the forces that have been making a byword of freedom, equality and justice.

 We have cause to be grateful by virtue of the newness and power of the country.
 What has been almost the cause of our undoing shall yet be the means by which we shall be saved.
 We have political freedom.
 We have full religious freedom, full independence of Church and State.
 We are free from the caste systems that constitute the bane of so many old world countries.
 We have it growing among us, but it is not fixed and can yet be broken by an aroused and determined people.
 Our reputation is somewhat sullied but in the main yet good.
-Labour is uniting, learning, growing; self-seeking and unscrupulous leaders are being discovered and thrown out.
-We have an educational system that is splendid in its quality, and that can yet be made to include all, even those that need it most, within its scope.
-The masses of the people of all types becoming are profoundly dissatisfied with present conditions.
+Labor is uniting, learning, growing; self-seeking and unscrupulous leaders are being discovered and thrown out.
+We have an educational system that is splendid in its quality, and that can yet be made even of more value and to include all.

+even those that need it most, within its scope.

+The masses of the people of all types are becoming profoundly dissatisfied with present conditions.
 They are inquiring into their causes, and where this is, there is hope.
 It tells also much of the future outcome.
-A Roosevelt, a Folke, a La Follette is recognized in his ideas of and demands for a more equal justice, and is rewarded by the confidence of the people into a position of still greater responsibility.